Jack Hadley: Jack Hadley Black History Museum

 Hadley also created the "Thomasville Black Heritage Trail Tour", a "step-on, step-off" tour which focuses on Henry Ossian Flipper (1856–1940), an American soldier and former slave.
 The museum successfully advocated the creation of a commemorative postage stamp for Flipper, as well as naming a Thomasville post office after him.

 Hadley said in 2022 "The most important piece that makes me feel good is when kids walk through that double doors on the side and use the word 'WOW,' then I know we made a big difference."

 As of 2022, the museum's executive director is Daniel Pittman.

 COVID-19 pandemic

 In March 2020 the museum closed due to the COVID-19 pandemic.
-The museum has made efforts to provide educational resources virtually, and has been granted CARES Act money for this purpose.
+The museum made efforts to provide educational resources virtually, and was granted CARES Act money for this purpose.
 In September, the museum cooperated with 4 other Thomasville organizations in creating a photo contest for students in Thomas County.
 The theme of the contest was to document life during the pandemic.
 It reopened in August, 2021.